 11.1 Observing inspection and maintenance intervals

-Use only new seals and o'ring.
-Do not use additional compounds.

-► Adhere to the minimum inspection and maintenance intervals.
-The inspection may require maintenance to be carried out earlier, depending on the results.

-Inspection and maintenance work - Overview (→ Page 39)
+Adhere to the minimum inspection and maintenance intervals.
+Depending on the results of the inspection, it may be necessary to bring maintenance work forward.
+Inspection and maintenance work - Overview (→ Page 37)

 11.2 Procuring spare parts